cjabradshaw/WhalerSharkModel/README.md

 # Whaler Shark Model
-R code and data required for whaler shark (Carcharhinus brachyurus) harvest model.
+R code and data required for whaler shark (<em>Carcharhinus brachyurus</a>) harvest model.

+Supporting the following paper:

-Citation: Bradshaw, CJA, TAA Prowse, M Drew, BM Gillanders, SC Donnellan, C Huveneers.
+Bradshaw, CJA, TAA Prowse, M Drew, BM Gillanders, SC Donnellan, C Huveneers.
 2018.
-Predicting sustainable shark harvests when stock assessments are lacking.
-ICES Journal of Marine Science.
-75: 1591-1601 http://dx.doi.org/10.1093/icesjms/fsy031 (or e-mail CJA Bradshaw at corey.bradshaw@flinders.edu.au to obtain a copy)
+<a href="http://doi.org/10.1093/icesjms/fsy031">Predicting sustainable shark harvests when stock assessments are lacking</a>. <em>ICES Journal of Marine Science</em>.
+75: 1591-1601

-R code required to run a whaler shark harvest model for South Australia.
-Includes all necessary data files.

-Professor Corey J. A. Bradshaw
+Professor <a href="http://www.flinders.edu.au">Corey J. A. Bradshaw</a>
-Global Ecology
+<a href="http://www.flinders.edu.au">Global Ecology</a>
-College of Science and Engineering
+<a href="http://www.flinders.edu.au">College of Science and Engineering</a>
-Flinders University
-28.02.2018
+<a href="http://www.flinders.edu.au">Flinders University</a>
+February 2018

+## Abstract
+Effective fisheries management generally requires reliable data describing the target species’ life-history characteristics, the size of its harvested populations, and overall catch estimates, to set sustainable quotas and management regulations.
+However, stock assessments are often not available for long-lived marine species such as sharks, making predictions of the long-term population impacts of variable catch rates difficult.
+Fortunately, stage- or age-structured population models can assist if sufficient information exists to estimate survival and fertility rates.
+Using data collected from the bronze whaler (<em>Carcharhinus brachyurus</a>) fishery in South Australia as a case study, we estimated survival probabilities from life tables of harvested individuals, as well as calculated natural mortalities based on allometric predictions.
+Fertility data (litter size, proportion mature) from previous studies allowed us to build a fertility vector.
+Deterministic matrices built using estimates of life-table data or natural mortality (i.e. harvested-augmented and natural mortality) produced instantaneous rates of change of 0.006 and 0.025, respectively.
+Assuming an incrementing total catch at multiples of current rates, stochastic simulations suggest the relative rate of population decline starts to become precipitous around 25% beyond current harvest rates.
+This is supported by a sharp increase in weighted mean age of the population around 25% increase on current catches.
+If the catch is assumed to be proportional (i.e. a constant proportion of the previous year’s population size), the relative <em>r</em> declines approximately linearly with incrementing harvest beyond the current rate.
+A global sensitivity analysis based on a Latin-hypercube sampling design of seven parameters revealed that variation in the survival estimates derived from the life tables was by far the dominant (boosted-regression tree relative influence score = 91.14%) determinant of model performance (measured as variation in the long-term average rate of population change <em>r</em>).
+While current harvest rates therefore appear to be sustainable, we recommend that fisheries-management authorities attempt to sample a broader size range of individuals (especially older animals) and pursue stock assessments.
+Our models provide a framework for assessing the relative susceptibility of long-lived fishes to harvest pressure when detailed stock data are missing.

+## R code

+## Data

+## Required R libraries